floraxinru/recipes-datasets/README.md

 Kaggle dataset: 568454 fine food reviews from Amazon, from 1999 to 2012 (SQLite) https://www.kaggle.com/snap/amazon-fine-food-reviews

-(quite a few sentiment analysis projects, but someone did build a prediction system out of it - see top kernel) also fine foods here seem like fancy snacks and condiments, not foods for recipes
+(quite a few sentiment analysis projects, but someone did build a prediction system out of it - see top kernel) also fine foods here seem like fancy snacks and condiments with brands, not foods for recipes

 Reddit thread requesting labelled images of food:
 ("the keyword to search is grocery")
-Link to multiple datasets or image recognition on grocery items https://www.reddit.com/r/datasets/comments/99lwyo/searching_labeled_food_dataset/
+Link to multiple datasets or image recognition on grocery items (also mainly branded grocery items) https://www.reddit.com/r/datasets/comments/99lwyo/searching_labeled_food_dataset/

 US Food & Drug Admin (FDA), someone suggested on Reddit to go there to look for food/nutrition data?